dbohdan/pago/README.md

 ### Agent

 The agent keeps your identities in memory to avoid repeated password prompts.
+By default, the agent runs until manually stopped, but you can configure it to automatically expire after a period of inactivity.

 ```shell
 # Start the agent automatically when needed.